ChilliCream/hotchocolate-docs/docs/stitching.md

 ### Renaming and Removing Types

-Though this is nice we would like to go even further.
-We would like now to enhance our `Message` type like the following:
+Though this is nice, we would like to go even further and enhance our `Message` type like the following:

 ```graphql
 type Message {